kibihrchak/kibihrchak.github.io/_posts/guides/2020-05-23-raspbian-cross-compile.md

 1. RPi repo has several toolchains.
 Select one per [this article][deardevices_rpi-cross-compile].

-# Setup Procedure
+# Environment/Project Setup Procedure

 1. Checkout this repo with test CMake projects - [GitHub link][hello-vscode-cmake].
 2. Set up the RPi test project per its readme.

-# Building The Binaries
+# Building The Project

 1. Run configure/build for CMake (`<project>/build$ cmake .. && make`).
 2. Built binaries are in CMake subproject subdirectories.